Skip to main content

 Reform of the national curriculum for primary and lower secondary education

-In May 2023, The Ministry of Education, Science, Research and Sport of the Slovak Republic approved a new State Educational Programme for Primary and Lower Secondary Education (Štátny vzdelávací program pre primárne a nižšie sekundárne vzdelávanie).
+In May 2023, The Ministry of Education, Research, Development, and Youth of the Slovak Republic approved a new State Educational Programme for Primary and Lower Secondary Education (Štátny vzdelávací program pre primárne a nižšie sekundárne vzdelávanie).
 The changes are a part of the curriculum reform which focuses on meeting the 21st-century educational needs − critical thinking, digital and soft skills.

 The first 40 primary schools will start teaching the first-grade pupils according to the new curriculum from September 2023.
 All primary schools will have to start teaching according to the new State Educational Programme from the school year 2026/2027.